The Ellenbrook Men’s Shed

 We provide equipment which allows a very wide range of projects to be tackled, and we are also keen to hear your new ideas for other activities.
-If you don’t have the confidence to operate a machine we will show you how, that includes computers.
+If you don’t have the confidence to operate a machine, we will show you how.

 In case of an accident or someone becoming unwell we have easy access to two Defibrillators.